H2H Network at HNPW 2022

 Lessons from the Covid-19 info-demic: How fast, collective, and localized action can counter misinformation during crisis

 This session provided a deep dive into the H2H Network’s response to the Covid-19 info-demic, asking what worked and what’s needed next, and examined the specific role H2H (humanitarian-to-humanitarian) organizations can play in supporting the wider humanitarian response community to tackle the increasing challenges posed by misinformation and disinformation during crisis.
+Read the blog written about the session here.

 How humanitarian enablers can enhance response and catalyse change: Lessons from the H2H Fund